learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

   # => "Drake"
 ```

 We could just set the `artist` attribute equal to a simple string.
-However, by
+However, if
-using the `artist=` method to set the attribute equal to a real instance of the
+we instead use the `artist=` method to set the attribute equal to a real
-`Artist` class, we are associating our song to a robust object that has its own
+instance of the `Artist` class, we are associating our song to a robust object
-attributes and behaviors.
+that has its own attributes and behaviors.

 For example, in the code above, we are calling the `#name` method on the artist
-instance `kiki`.
-With method chaining like this, we can do even more with our
+associated with `kiki`, a song instance.
+With method chaining like this, we can
-code.
+do even more with our code.

 ## The "has-many" Relationship

 The inverse of the "belongs-to" relationship is the "has-many" relationship.
 If
 a song belongs to an artist, then an artist should be able to _have many_ songs.
-This makes sense in the real world––most musical artists have authored and
+This makes sense in the real world &mdash; most musical artists have authored
-performed many more than one song.
+and performed many more than one song.

 How can we represent an object's "having many" of something?
 Well, having many
 of something means you own a collection of that thing.
 Ruby offers us a great